dirvine/data_chain/docs/0029-data-chains.md

 Nodes that hold the longest [DataChain]s may be considered to be archive nodes.
 Such nodes will be responsible for maintaining all network data for specific areas of the network address range.
-There will be 3 archive nodes per group.
-These more reliable nodes have a vote weight of 2 within a group and it would therefore require a minimum of 3 groups of archive nodes to collude against the network.
-It is important to note that each group is chosen at random by the network.
+There will be less than group_size/2 archive nodes per group.
+These more reliable nodes and will have a vote weight higher than a less capable node within a group.
+There will still require to be a majority of group members who agree on votes though, regardless of these high weighted nodes.
+This is to prevent attacks where nodes lasting for long periods in a group cannot collude via some out of band method such as publishing ID's on a website and soliciting other nodes in the group to collude and attack that group.

 ### Archive node Datachain length